ap-csa-2024-2025/intro-assignment-TramVo276/README.md

 ## About Me
 Answer the questions below
 * Something interesting about me is
+You are funny
 * Ask Mr. Vu anything:
 * List your sports and extracurriculars you participate in hello
-Tri is a bad person
+Tri is an evil person